malikmmusa/imleagues-signup-bot/README.md

 Requires that chromium is installed and adblocker version 1.30.6_0

 HOW TO USE:
-1. Place the folder "1.30.6_0" in any directory and change the path_to_adblocker to that path
+1. Place the adblocker installation folder "1.30.6_0" in any directory and change path_to_adblocker to that path
 2. Make sure PATH is correctly directed towards the chromedriver file of your chromium installation
 3. Change the link inside the driver.get() function to the landing page of whichever imleagues application you are using
 4. Change YOUR EMAIL and YOUR PASSWORD to your email and login respectively